-People are coming to church with increasing struggles with pornography, opioid use, drunkenness, eating disorders, social media obsession and other destructive behaviors.
-How can pastors and peers give hope to those they know who are needing help from debilitating sins?
+How can pastors and peers give hope to those who need help with debilitating sins?
 This year’s CoRE Conference, “New Life: Hope and Help for an Addicted World,” will focus on equipping believers with biblical truth to help in the fight against destructive sin habits.
-Click for more information about this upcoming conference (March 9-10) or for resources from previous conferences.
+Click for more information about this upcoming conference (March 9-10) or to register now.

 Our seminary meets together for chapel once a week to hear professors, special guests, and students preach from the Word of God.
 In addition, Seminary students are able to attend chapel with the rest of the University on the other week days.
 These chapels intentionally keep the pulpit hot and provide an opportunity for us every week to unite around the Word in worship.

 Every year the University’s Concert, Opera & Drama series brings world-class performances—from Shakespeare to one-man shows, from grand opera to piano quintets—to the BJU and Greenville communities.
 Seminary students are provided with free attendance at these events.
 In addition, there are recitals, plays, and exhibitions put on by the University students throughout the year.

 The annual Seminary Retreat is one of the highlights of the Seminary calendar.
 Each year the Seminary student body and faculty gather together for a time of spiritual refreshment, fellowship, and recreation.
 This annual spiritual retreat sets the tone for the academic year and provides opportunities for the students and faculty to interact outside of the classroom environment.